chasdevs/meetrics/README.md

     - (required) The domain of the Google account.
 - GOOGLE_SUBJECT
     - (required) The email of the account to query Google's Calendar API.

+### Populating the Users Table

+I found that a manually-curated whitelist of users was the best way to get accurate data on employees, since there are multiple aliases and miscellaneous emails in any organization.
+It was also the best way to attach a department to each user.

+The `setup.PopulateUsersFromCsv` function reads in the [user-departments.csv](./pkg/setup/userdepartments/user-departments.csv) file and populates the users table.
+Edit this file to reflect your organization.

+If you do not want to manually enter the user information, the `setup.PopulateUsersFromApi` method can be used instead, but this does not include department information and may include emails you do not wish to analyze.

 ## Development